poonkundransrinivasan/Flight-Fare-Prediction/README.md

 # Flight Fare Prediction

 This is a Flask web application that predicts flight fares based on various input parameters such as date of journey, airline, source, destination, number of stops, and travel duration.
-The prediction is done using a pre-trained Random Forest model (`flight_predict_rf.pkl`).
+The prediction is done using a model that was trained by Random Forest regressor. (`flight_predict_rf.pkl`).

 Learn how the model was trained: https://github.com/poonkundransrinivasan/Flight-Fare-Prediction-Model-Creation